Kassa Overall

 2019 Awardee

-In honor of 25 years of grantmaking, Creative Capital will expand its support of individual artists with the launch of the new State of the Art Prize.
-Through the open call process for the Creative Capital Award, Creative Capital will also select recipients of the State of the Art Prize, which aims to recognize one artist residing in each U.S. state and territory with an unrestricted artist grant.
-All applicants to the Creative Capital Award are automatically considered for the State of the Art Prize and are evaluated for the Prize using the same criteria; there is no separate application process.
-Both the State of the Art Prize and the Creative Capital Award are one-time awards.
+In honor of 25 years of grantmaking, Creative Capital has expanded its support of individual artists with the launch of the new State of the Art Prize.
+Through the open call process for the Creative Capital Award, Creative Capital will also select recipients of the State of the Art Prize, which aims to recognize one artist residing in each U.S. state and territory with an unrestricted artist grant of $10,000 per artist.

-Support State of the Art
+Support State of the Art Prizes

 Jules Rosskam